Is White Water Rafting Dangerous? An Honest Safety Guide

 South Fork.
 Not sure which fits?
 Our

 Main vs. South Fork comparison breaks it down, or our reservations team will match you to the right trip.
+For more white water rafting safety tips — what to wear, what to bring, and how to get river-ready — see our

 Frequently asked questions